course18underground/course18underground.github.io/index.markdown

 We hope that students will find this project useful when registering for math subjects and recitation sections, and that faculty will consider the feedback detailed here in planning future terms.

+**Fall 2020 underground subject evaluations are [now available](/fall2020)!**

-**The Course 18 Underground is in its pilot stages as of Fall 2020, and we hope to expand course offerings soon!
-Please see the [FAQ page](/FAQ) if you have any questions about this project.**
+This project is in its pilot stages as of the past semester, and we hope to expand course offerings soon.
+Please see the [FAQ page](/FAQ) if you have any questions.